 • Ensure that HR departments understand the company leadership’s vision of high ethical standards

-• Hire and retain legal counsel (inside and outside) that understand the need for a legitimate review process
+• Hire and retain legal counsel (inside and outside) who understand the need for a legitimate review process

-• Train managers and all leaders to follow a code of conduct that respects truth and ethics.
+• Train managers and all leaders to adhere to a code of conduct that upholds truth and ethics.

 • If violations of these standards occur, as a leader, take appropriate action.
-The true test of a company’s culture is whether they are willing to apply their standards–and the consequences of violating them–to every person in the company–from the newest employee up to the CEO.
-Are you willing to set a standard and hold your people to it.
+The true test of a company’s culture is whether it is willing to apply its standards — and the consequences of violating them — to every person in the company, from the newest employee to the CEO.
+Are you willing to set a standard and hold your people to it?

 None of this is rocket science.
-To protect your company and ensure trust from employees, make sure your review processes can stand up to scrutiny and demonstrate the respect people deserve.
+To protect your company and build trust with employees, ensure your review processes can withstand scrutiny and demonstrate the respect people deserve.
 Say no to false employee reviews.

 Pete Havel is a speaker, trainer, and consultant on workplace culture and leadership.
 He speaks and consults for organizations ranging from law enforcement agencies to Fortune 500 companies.
 He’s also the author of “The Arsonist in the Office: Fireproofing Your Life Against Toxic Coworkers, Bosses, Employees, and Cultures,” named as a #1 Hot New Release by Amazon.
-It’s available at www.arsonistintheoffice.com Pete can be reached at pete@petehavel.com and 214-244-7906.
+Pete can be reached at pete@petehavel.com .
 You’ll also find more information on him at www.petehavel.com.

 2 Comments